-Trump marks his 3rd 9/11 anniversary with war still raging
+Trump marks another 9/11 anniversary with war still raging

 It has been 18 years since al-Qaida hijackers commandeered four U.S. commercial airliners and crashed them into the World Trade Center, the Pentagon and a field in Shanksville, Pennsylvania.
 Like Presidents Barack Obama and George W. Bush, Trump marked the day with the war still raging.

-In a proclamation marking the anniversary as “Patriot Day,” Trump reflected on how many Americans recall the moment when the terror group conducted the largest attack on American soil, killing nearly 3,000 people.
+Trump was running behind schedule and arrived late to the Pentagon where he was greeted by Defense Secretary Mark Esper and placed a wreath of red, white and blue flowers at the memorial site.

-“A beautiful September morning was marred by stark disbelief, agonizing sorrow, and profound suffering,” Trump said in a statement on Tuesday.
-“America’s strength, courage, and compassion, however, never wavered.”
+The moment of silence at the Pentagon is traditionally observed at 9:37 a.m., the time when a plane was flown into the building.
+But this year, the anniversary was observed 10 minutes late, at 9:47 a.m.

-With the American flag flying atop the White House at half-staff, Trump participated in a moment of silence on the South Lawn with first lady Melania Trump and dozens of members of the executive branch.
-He then headed to a commemoration at the Pentagon.
 Members of Congress held their own moment of silence on Capitol Hill.
-Vice President Mike Pence was to deliver remarks at a commemorative service in Shanksville.
+Vice President Mike Pence delivered remarks at a commemorative service in Shanksville.

 Less than a month after the terror attacks, Bush announced on Oct.
 7, 2001, that U.S. and British troops had begun striking Afghanistan for harboring the al-Qaida terrorists blamed for 9/11.
 The massive air campaign initially targeted troops, training camps and air defenses of the Taliban, which ruled Afghanistan under a harsh version of Islamic law from 1996 and hosted Osama bin Laden as he masterminded the Sept.
 11 attacks.